kcp-dev/kcp/docs/content/concepts/quickstart-tenancy-and-apis.md

 workspaces                        ws           tenancy.kcp.io/v1alpha1               false        Workspace
 ```

-## Create and navigate some workspaces
+## Create and Navigate Some Workspaces

 The `ws` plugin for `kubectl` makes it easy to switch your `kubeconfig` between workspaces, and to create new ones: